acaglayan/CNN_randRNN/README.md

 ![Overview of the two-stage framework](https://github.com/acaglayan/CNN_randRNN/blob/master/figures/overview.png)

 ## Introduction
 The framework is a general PyTorch-based codebase for RGB-D object and scene recognition.
 The overall structure has been designed in a modular and extendable way through a unified CNN and RNN process.
 Therefore, it offers an easy and flexible use.
-These also can be extended with new capabilities and combinations with different setups and other models for implementing new ideas.
+These also can be extended with new capabilities and combinations with different setups, and employing other models for implementing new ideas.

 This work has been tested on the popular <a href ="https://rgbd-dataset.cs.washington.edu/dataset.html" target="_blank">Washington RGB-D Object </a>  and <a href ="http://rgbd.cs.princeton.edu/" target="_blank">SUN RGB-D Scene</a> datasets demonstrating state-of-the-art results both in object and scene recognition tasks.